expresspigeon/blog/src/content/kb/editor/adding-calendar-widget.md

 # Countdown Calendar

-Our Calendar Widget will display _exact time left leading up to your event_ dynamically for each person depending on when the message was opened, even if it was opened multiple times.
+Our Calendar Widget will display the _exact time left leading up to your event_ dynamically for each person depending on when the message was opened, even if it was opened multiple times.

 > Use this feature to create a sense of urgency for your event.